HomeArticlesHow ToHow to Plan 80C Investments

 When deciding where to allocate your remaining 80C capacity, use this order:

-3. PPF (for low-risk investors or remaining balance) — Deposit in April rather than March.
-Interest is calculated on the minimum balance between the 5th and last day of each month, so early-month deposits earn a full month's interest while late-month deposits do not.
+3. PPF (for low-risk investors or remaining balance): Deposit in April rather than March.
+Interest is calculated on the minimum balance between the 5th and last day of each month, so early-month deposits earn a full month's interest while late-month deposits don't.

-4. NSC / Tax-saving FD (for short-horizon or conservative investors) — If your horizon is under 3 years and you cannot take equity risk, NSC beats a tax-saving FD on post-tax yield for taxpayers in the 20–30% bracket.
+4. NSC / Tax-saving FD (for short-horizon or conservative investors): If your horizon is under 3 years and you can't take equity risk, NSC beats a tax-saving FD on post-tax yield for taxpayers in the 20-30% bracket.

 Step 4: Avoid the March Rush

-Investing in the final week of March under deadline pressure leads to poor decisions — lump-sum ELSS investments at potentially high market levels, endowment policy purchases from persuasive agents, and missing the PPF deposit window.
-The correct approach:
+Investing in the final week of March under deadline pressure leads to poor decisions: lump-sum ELSS investments at potentially high market levels, endowment policy purchases from persuasive agents, missed PPF deposit windows.
+Here's the better approach.

 • Set up an ELSS SIP in April so contributions are automated across 12 months.